-New residential development in Somerford Keynes will be supported if it:
+New residential development within the defined limits of Somerford Keynes (shown on Map 2 below) will be supported if it:

-- a) is small and proportionate in scale; - b) is located within the defined limits of Somerford Keynes (shown on the map in Appendix 2); - c) is adjacent to existing development; - d) is compatible with the surrounding character and settlement; - e) maintains the existing linear pattern of Somerford Keynes, ensuring the existing open countryside views are not adversely impacted; - f) comprises housing that is limited to small (up to and including three bedroomed) houses with modest plot sizes consistent with the specification in paragraphs 7.3.1.7 and 7.3.1.8; - g) does not increase the level of flood risk to the occupiers of the site, the local community or the wider environment AND - h) contributes to and enhances the historic and natural environment by: - o being in accordance with the Cotswold Design Code - o reflecting the analysis in the Character Assessment (appendix 3) and - o taking account of the key local features listed in table 7.3.1.9.
+- a) is small and proportionate in scale; - b) is adjacent to existing development; - c) is compatible with the surrounding character and settlement; - d) maintains the existing linear pattern of Somerford Keynes, ensuring the existing open countryside views in general, and the Key Views as included in SKPOL11 in particular, are not adversely impacted; - e) comprises housing that is limited to small (up to and including three bedroomed) houses with modest plot sizes consistent with the specification in paragraphs 7.3.1.7 and 7.3.1.8; - f) does not increase the level of flood risk to the occupiers of the site, the local community or the wider environment AND - g) conserves and where practicable contributes to and enhances the historic and natural environment by: - o being in accordance with the Cotswold Design Code - o reflecting the analysis in the Character Assessment (appendix 1) and - o taking account of the key local features listed in table 7.3.1.9.

-- 7.3.1.1 This Policy builds upon Policy DS3 "Residential Development Outside the Principal Settlements" from CDC's Local Plan 2011-2031.
+7.3.1.1 This Policy builds upon Policy DS3 "Residential Development Outside the Principal Settlements" from CDC's Local Plan 2011-2031.
 One of the main aims of the Neighbourhood Development Plan is to adjust the demographic balance of the parish through housing development and this has been published and supported at all the NDP consultations.
-The objectives in section 7.1 reflect this. - 7.3.1.2 There is support within the Parish for small in scale development as shown in the response to supplementary questions in the Housing Needs Survey where 80% of respondents showed definite or possible support for new development that is small in scale in terms of the overall size of the development and the size of the individual units.
+The objectives in section 7.1 reflect this.

+7.3.1.2 There is support within the Parish for small in scale development as shown in the response to supplementary questions in the Housing Needs Survey where 80% of respondents showed definite or possible support for new development that is small in scale in terms of the overall size of the development and the size of the individual units.
 This follows similar support shown in questionnaires carried out the Parish Appraisal (2001) and the Parish Plan (2012) and has been reinforced by support shown for the housing policies at NDP consultations.
 The NPPF paras 68 and 69 supports the development of small sites.
 Whilst this Plan does not include site allocations, the criteria within this Policy allows for the development of suitable sites that are proportionate with the settlement of Somerford Keynes.